amurrell/SimpleDocker/README.md

 - **Starting from scratch?
 Want a boilerplate?**

-    If you do not already have scripts or a concept of setup scripts for your stuff yet, then you could use the pre-run example with LEMP-setup-guide.
+    If you do not already have scripts or a concept of setup scripts for your stuff yet, then you can use `./docker-script -n <server-name>` along with `scripts/template/template-main` to generate a boilerplate for you to start with.

-    ---
+    You can make your own templates too!
+Just copy the template-main and edit them to your liking.
+The variables defined in this file will be dynamically read and prompted for by the `docker-script` command.

-    If using this approach, then the script-example could be modified to your own setup:
+    ```

-    1. In your IDE, open up script-example and copy to a new file - `script-<server-name>`.
+    ./docker-script -t <template> -n <server-name>
-    2. Do a search for all matching "variable" placeholders in the file: `<[^>]*>` with regular expression matching
+    ```

-    3. Replace all the variables with your own matching information.
-Change a lot of things to match your situation!
+    This will create a new folder `scripts/script-<your-servername>` with init scripts based on the template-main and other templates scripts we prrovide.
+You can edit these as needed.

     ---